Introduction

 The justfile provides self-documenting commands.
 Key workflows include:

-without arguments to see all available commands with descriptions.
+Run just without arguments to see all available commands with descriptions.

 Any further information should be located in the documentation.